Benedetta Carlini: Career

-Abbess with stigmata
+Visions

+In 1614, 23-year old Carlini started reporting supernatural visions; they were fantastical in nature, often involving imagery of Heaven and internal encouragement.
+Carlini would always emerge a more determined and faithful figure, notifying her superiors of them while seeking guidance.
+On the contrary, witnesses noted that Carlini went into a trance-like state, uttering gibberish and gesticulating in incomprehensible ways during such visions.
+Carlini was recommended by her superiors to resist such visions by praying, only to suffer various ailments from mental anguish for two years without visions.

+In 1617, Carlini started having visions in her sleep, though this return pivoted into traumatic experiences; she would envision men tempting her to divert from her monastic lifestyle while also beating her to near-death.
+These incidents finally came to the community's attention after she came forward to her superiors for help instead of sleeping; young Bartolomea Crivelli was assigned to watch over her in case of danger.
+Carlini was also excused from participation in daily routines due to her poor condition.

+In 1618, the community's staff resettled to a newly built convent building in a solemn procession.
+Carlini envisioned fantastical visions of angels and flowers during this walk, going into a trance yet again; many witnessed her in this state, making her poor mental state known to the public.

+Supernatural events

 Three months after the resettlement, on the second Friday of Lent, Benedetta received the stigmata.
 By her own words, these appeared between two and three at night when she was in bed.
 She saw a crucifix and bright rays from wounds of Christ to her head, hands, feet and side of the chest.
 These rays caused tremendous pain, but then Benedetta felt such contentment in her heart that she had never experienced before.
-Bartolomea Crivelli was near, and she was the first to see the signs on Benedetta's body.
-Also, she saw that Benedetta arranged herself in the form of the Cross and became as red as a glowing ember and heard that Benedetta said, "My Lord, there are others who are better than me, I don't deserve this since I am a sinner."
-Then Benedetta asked Bartolomea to lift her by the arm because she could not do it by herself.
-And Bartolomea saw red marks like small rosettes on Benedetta's hands, feet, and side, and also a deep red band around her head, but it was bloodless.
+Bartolomea Crivelli witnessed the event, helping her up and discovering red marks like small rosettes on Benedetta's hands, feet, and side, and also a deep red band around her head, but it was bloodless.
 The stigmata were the first material evidence of supernatural phenomena that happened with Benedetta.
-Her heavenly grace had been quickly recognized, and sometime between February and May 1619, the nuns' community elected her to be their abbess.

-During the Lenten season of that year, Ricordati was regularly visiting the convent to hear Benedetta give sermons to the other nuns while they purified themselves with their whips as part of their penance.
-As she talked to them, she was always in a trance and spoke, not as herself, but as an angel who persuaded the nuns to lead a better life.
-This angel usually ended the sermons by praising Benedetta, chosen above all others to receive the signs of God's grace.
-Had Benedetta not been in an altered state of consciousness, Paolo Ricordati would not have allowed her to give sermons because "it is shameful for a woman" to speak in a Christian church, even for an abbess.
-But if a woman had been favoured with the gift of prophecy of other divine gifts, she could be an exception.
+She was elected as abbess sometime between February and May 1619 for this event.